Connecting a GigE Vision device to a computer means plugging both into the same Ethernet network.

 Configuring IP Address of a Device

 In most situations a GigE Vision device is able to automatically obtain an IP address without user action (using DHCP server or automatic local link address).
 It is however recommended to set a static IP address for both local network card and device whenever possible.
 In some cases (e.g. when preparing the device for operation in an industrial network) it might be required to access and set/change the device's network configuration for a proper static IP address.
 Most suitable for this purpose will be a software and a documentation provided by the device manufacturer.
-When these are not available Adaptive Vision Studio offers universal configuration tools available from the GigE Vision Device Manager (see: Device Manager section).
+When these are not available Aurora Vision Studio offers universal configuration tools available from the GigE Vision Device Manager (see: Device Manager section).

 Network video stream is divided into packets of a specified size.
 The packet size is limited by the Ethernet standard but some network cards support an extension called jumbo packet that increases allowed packet size.
 Because a connection is more efficient when the packet size is bigger, the application will attempt to negotiate biggest possible network packet size for current connection, taking advantage of enabled jumbo packets.